ptrkcsk/do-app-platform-github-package/readme.md

     rm -fr node_modules .npmrc && npm cache clear --force && npm install
     ```

-    Notice that `@codertocat/hello-world-npm` failed to install:
+    1. Notice that `@codertocat/hello-world-npm` failed to install:

        ```
        npm ERR! code E404
        npm ERR!
 404 Not Found - GET https://registry.npmjs.org/@codertocat%2fhello-world-npm - Not found
        npm ERR!
 404
        npm ERR!
 404  '@codertocat/hello-world-npm@^1.0.2' is not in the npm registry. npm ERR!
 404 You should bug the author to publish it (or use the name yourself!) npm ERR!
 404
        npm ERR!
 404 Note that you can also install from a npm ERR!
 404 tarball, folder, http url, or git url.

        npm ERR!
 A complete log of this run can be found in: npm ERR!     /Users/patrikcsak/.npm/_logs/2021-01-17T17_16_46_858Z-debug.log
        ```

+   1. Notice that npm `prepare` script is not run before `npm install`
 1. Generate a new GitHub personal access token with `write:packages` and `read:packages` permissions
     ![Generate new personal access token](./docs/new-token.png)
 1. Generate `.npmrc`